libssh2/libssh2/src/HACKING-CRYPTO.md

                             unsigned char **sig, size_t *siglen,
                             int count, const struct iovec vector[]);
 ```
-RSA signs the SHA-512 hash computed over the count data chunks in vector.
+RSA signs the SHA-512 hash computed over the `count` data chunks in `vector`.
 Signature is stored at (`sig`, `siglen`).
 Signature buffer must be allocated from the given session.
 Returns 0 if OK, else -1.